ykokw/iOS-SDK/README.md

 The detail parameter meaning is written in `ModeApp.h` as comments.

 ### MODEData
-`ModeData` is data schema class and each class corresponding to each JSON data at [Data Model Reference](http://dev.tinkermode.com/api/model_reference.html).
+`ModeData.h` defines data classes and each class corresponding to each JSON data at [Data Model Reference](http://dev.tinkermode.com/api/model_reference.html).
 All JSON data is parsed and stored to each properties as proper type in the class.
 But `eventData` in `MODEDeviceEvent` is `NSDictionary`, because it can be defined by developers.

 The classes are sub-classes of `MTLModel`, so you can use nifty [Mantle](https://github.com/Mantle/Mantle) functions.